 Rainbow Reef :

-there our also a lot of places to eat i think everyone in the family can find something . remember if you have any food allergies to just let the staff know so they can accommodate your needs.
+there are also a lot of places to eat I think everyone in the family can find something . remember if you have any food allergies to just let the staff know so they can accommodate your needs.

 Saving Money on Groceries & Beach Items

 Another good option is the Target in Kapolei, also about 4 miles from Aulani.
-You can pick up basic foods and beach items like snorkel gear, sand chairs, beach umbrellas, etc. Having your own gear can save you a fortune in rentals Aulani also has a set price with the taxi companies so you won’t be over charger unfortunately very time we have gone some how i have gotten water in my very expensive cell-phones i have done this twice so they set prices help on unforeseen cost . and since we are taking about the beach again you can probable fined a family trying to give there beach/ sand toys away before they leave we encountered a family in the elevator trying to give a whole bag of beach toys away before they left .
+You can pick up basic foods and beach items like snorkel gear, sand chairs, beach umbrellas, etc. Having your own gear can save you a fortune in rentals Aulani also has a set price with the taxi companies so you won’t be over charger, unfortunately, every time we have gone somehow I have gotten water in my very expensive cell-phones I have done this twice so they set prices to help on unforeseen cost . and since we are talking about the beach again you can probably find a family trying to give there beach/ sand toys away before they leave we encountered a family in the elevator trying to give a whole bag of beach toys away before they left.

 Even if you don’t plan to have a rental car, you can walk over to Island Country Market, across the street from Aulani.
 The food prices are about the same as what you’ll pay at Aulani, but there is a lot more selection.
 We don’t recommend doing a lot of grocery shopping here: it would be like buying all your groceries at 7-11, price-wise.
 However, the market has a very nice selection of wines and offers things like inexpensive, basic snorkel sets you can also pick- up souvenirs.

-What are the dining options?‘AMA ‘AMA – this beachside casual restaurant is located on the far end of the Waikolohe Valley, above the beach.
-It features covered open air seating, and serves lunch and dinner.
+‘AMA ‘AMA – this beachside casual restaurant is located on the far end of the Waikolohe Valley, above the beach.
+It features covered open-air seating and serves lunch and dinner.
 The menu focuses on “contemporary island cooking” and features fresh local ingredients, including sustainable seafood.
 It’s a great location for watching a sunset.
 The restaurant is named after a local type of mullet fish called the ‘ama’ama, which may sound familiar to anyone who has heard “The Hukilau Song”.
-(We’re going to a hukilau… We throw our nets out into the sea, and all the `ama`ama come a-swimmin’ to me …)
+(We’re going to a hukilau… We throw our nets out into the sea, and all the `ama`ama come a-swimming’ to me …)